Citizens United v. FEC

 It depends on the corporation.

-But they haven't been expressly granted speech rights, and it's not really clear if they even could be, right?
+But they haven't been expressly granted speech rights, and it's not really clear if they even could be.

-And so when we're talking about bans on free speech, you've got to think about what's required, right?
+And so when we're talking about bans on free speech, you got to think about what's required, right?
+You need a speaker, and in this case, that's a corporation.

-And before we really dive in, I think one question needs to be addressed, which is what's a corporation?
+And I, before we, like, really dive in, I think one question needs to be addressed, which is: what's a corporation?
+Like, what

 And there are like all kinds of little fancy academic theories about what a corporation is, but you know, it's a separate legal entity designed to allow people to more readily do business, right?